 Maidenhead Boundary Walk

-The Boundary is a yearly event for all the family, the full route is a 13-mile walk around the border of Maidenhead and there are shorter routes available as well.
-The walk is organised by Maidenhead Rotary Club and welcomes all ages.
+The Boundary is a yearly event for all the family, taking place usually on the last Sunday in October as it was in traditional times.
+The full route is a 13-mile walk around the original borders of Maidenhead before it was expanded in 1973 to include parts of Cookham and Windsor, but there are other shorter routes available for families and children.
+The walk is organised by Maidenhead Rotary Club and has been for many years now and welcomes all ages.

 It starts and finishes in Boulters Lock car park close to Boulters Lock where you can register and pick up a map of the route, and some well earned refreshments at the end.